Testing and Self-Monitoring

 When to Quarantine

-- You must quarantine if you experience COVID-19 symptoms or have had direct contact with someone who tests positive for COVID-19.
+- If you are unvaccinated: You must quarantine if you have had direct contact with someone who tests positive for COVID-19.
+Testing is recommended in 3-5 days after the last date of exposure.

-- Until a formal case investigation and contact tracing can be completed, all those who are known or suspected to have been in close contact with anyone diagnosed with COVID-19 should undergo a 14-day quarantine/monitoring period.
+- Until a formal case investigation and contact tracing can be completed, all those who are known or suspected to have been in close contact with anyone diagnosed with COVID-19 should undergo a 14-day quarantine and monitoring period.

 - Contacts of contacts (e.g., secondary contacts), or brief contacts with a person diagnosed with COVID-19, are generally not felt to be at high risk of infection.